mischov/gate/README.md

 ## Status

-Gate is in early alpha.
-Both the API and the concepts underlying the library are subject to change, so it is not yet advisable to use Gate for serious projects.
+Gate is in **early alpha**.

+Both the API and the concepts underlying the library are subject to change, so it is not yet advisable to use Gate in production.

-That said, please feel free to experiment with Gate and report bugs or make suggestions.
+Gate does work, however, and is waiting for you to experiment with it.

 [**Back To Top ⇧**](#contents)

 ## Quick Start

-To see Gate in action, check the [hello-world-example](https://github.com/mischov/gate/blob/master/examples/gate/examples/hello_world_example.clj) and the other [examples](https://github.com/mischov/gate/tree/master/examples/gate/examples).
+To see Gate in action, check the [hello-world-example](https://github.com/mischov/gate/blob/master/examples/gate/examples/hello_world_example.clj) and other [examples](https://github.com/mischov/gate/tree/master/examples/gate/examples).

 [**Back To Top ⇧**](#contents)